C-Chads/tinygl/README.md

 * A lot of prototypes are missing.

 * A triangle cannot be textured and lit at the same time.
+(This is planned to be fixed)

 * <Undocumented limitations that have not been tested>